hellogracecho/object-oriented-php/README.md

 - Polymorphism _(many forms in Greek)_ in PHP: According to the Polymorphism principles methods that serve the **same** functionality in different classes should have the **same** name.
 In order to implement the polymorphism principle, we can choose between `abstract` classes and `interfaces`.
 - Type hinting: restrict functions and methods to use only **arrays** or **objects** that were created from a certain class.

+### Tutorial: Value Objects and Mutability

+Create a tyle class